ZL-Audio/ZLTemplate/README.md

 ## License

-ZLSplit is licensed under GPLv3, as found in the [LICENSE](LICENSE) file.
+ZLTemplate is licensed under GPLv3, as found in the [LICENSE](LICENSE) file.